moneysocket/prototype/README.md

 #### Install moneysocket

-In the case of c-lighthing, moneysocket can be installed as a plugin: simply copy the contents of this repo to your **~/.lightning/plugins** directory...
+In the case of c-lightning, moneysocket can be installed as a plugin: simply copy the contents of this repo to your **~/.lightning/plugins** directory...

 then delete all other .py files except for `terminus-lnd-app.py`